-Students must actively check the course Blackboard site and their university email for communications from the instructor, class discussions, and/or access to course materials at least 2 times per week.
-In addition, students must log-in and be present on camera for the entirety of all scheduled online synchronous meetings.
+Students must actively check the course Blackboard site and their GMU email for communications from the instructor, class discussions, and/or access to course materials at least 2 times per week.
+In addition, students must log-in for all scheduled online synchronous meetings.